Comparing Graphs via Persistence Distortion: Introduction

 \paragraph{Related work.} To date, the large number of proposed graph matching algorithms fall into two broad categories: exact graph matching methods and inexact graph matching (distances between graphs) methods.
 The exact graph matching, also called the graph isomorphism problem, checks whether there is a bijection between the node sets of two input graphs that also induces a bijection in their edge sets.
-While polynomial time algorithms exist for many special cases, e.g., \cite{AHU74,HW74,L82}, for general graphs, it is not known whether the graph isomorphism problem is NP complete or not \cite{GJ90}.
+While polynomial time algorithms exist for many special cases, e.g., \cite{AHU74,HW74,L82}, for general graphs, it is not known whether there exists polynomial time algorithm for the graph isomorphism problem, (despite the ground-breaking recent work by Babai showing that it can be solved in quasi-polynomial time \cite{Babai16}).
 Nevertheless, given the importance of this problem, there are various exact graph matching algorithms developed in practice.
 Usually, these methods employ some pruning techniques aiming to reduce the search space for identifying graph isomorphisms.
 See \cite{FSV01} for comparisons of various graph isomorphism testing methods.

 In real world applications, input graphs often suffer from noise and deformation, and it is highly desirable to obtain a \emph{distance} between two input graphs beyond the binary decision of whether they are the same (isomorphic) or not.
 This is referred to as inexact graph matching in the field of pattern recognition, and various distance measures have been proposed.
 One line of work is based on graph edit distance which is NP-hard to compute \cite{ZTWFZ09}.
 Many heuristic methods, using for example $A^*$ algorithms, have been proposed to address the issue of high computational complexity, see the survey \cite{GXTL10} and references within.
 One of the main challenges in comparing two graphs is to determine how "good" a given alignment of graph nodes is in terms of the quality of the pairwise relations between those nodes.
 Hence matching two graphs naturally leads to an integer quadratic programming problem (IQP), which is a NP-hard problem.
 Several heuristic methods have been proposed to approach this optimization problem, such as the annealing approach of \cite{GR96}, iterative methods of \cite{LHS09,WW04} and probabilistic approach in \cite{ZS08}.
 Finally, there have been several methods that formulate the optimization problem based on spectral properties of graphs.
 For example, in \cite{U98}, the author uses the eigendecomposition of adjacency matrices of the input graphs to derive an expression of an orthogonal matrix which optimizes the objective function.
 In \cite{CSS07,LH05}, the principal eigenvector of a ``compatibility'' matrix of the input graphs is used to obtain correspondences between input graph nodes.
 Recently in \cite{HRG13}, Hu et. al proposed the general and descriptive \emph{Laplacian family signatures} to build the compatibility matrix and model the graph matching problem as an integer quadratic program.